oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 since it's just a matter of terminology; whatever we're trying to say about the world-history is unaffected by whether we call some part of it a machine or not);

-* by induction, we prove that each machine in turn is a valid copy of the original, since the prior one was, and made it, and therefore proved making it was ok (by the rule above), i.e. that the just-made machine was indeed a valid copy, and that proof was sound so its conclusion was correct;
+* by induction, we prove that each machine M in turn is a valid copy of the original: since the prior machine was valid (by induction), and made M, the prior machine proved making M was ok (by the agent-making rule above) -- in other words, it proved that M is indeed a valid copy of the original;
+since we're assuming the proof system being used is sound, we conclude that M *is* a valid copy;

 * the last machine in that series leaves the world in a safe state, by the same proof as before.